-Florida updated its 2006 SHSP in late 2012 and has identified eight Emphasis Areas that are targeted towards reducing the number of fatalities and serious injuries.
-The goal of the 2006 SHSP was to improve the safety of Florida's surface transportation system by achieving a five percent annual reduction in the rate of fatalities and serious injuries beginning in 2007.
-The 2012 SHSP goal was changed to achieve a five percent annual reduction in the actual number of fatalities and serious injuries using the five-year averages from 2006 to 2010 as a baseline.
+Florida updated its 2012 SHSP in late 2016 and has identified thirteen Emphasis Areas that are targeted towards reducing the number of fatalities and serious injuries.
+The goal of the 2012 SHSP was a five percent reduction in the actual number of fatalities and serious injuries using the five-year averages from 2006 to 2010.
+The 2016 SHSP goal was changed to zero fatalities and serious injuries.